jim-schwoebel/audioset_models/README.md

 The goal here was just to see which groups are most easily separated from the rest and generally to see which algorithms work best on a MFCC-based feature embedding, as described by train_audioclassify.py script in the [Chapter 4: Modeling](https://github.com/jim-schwoebel/voicebook/tree/master/chapter_4_modeling) chapter of the [Voicebook](ttps://github.com/jim-schwoebel/voicebook).

+## applying models

+To apply the models, all you need to do is run load_audioclasisfy.py

 ## performance of models

 Here are the performance of the models, from least accurate to most accurate.